michaelmilleryoder/fanfiction-nlp/README.md

 * spacy's en_core_web_sm model.
 This can be downloaded with `python -m spacy download en`.
 * The wordnet package from nltk.
 This can be downloaded with `python -m nltk.downloader wordnet`.
 * The stopwords package from nltk.
 This can be downloaded with `python -m nltk.downloader stopwords`.
+* The punkt package from nltk.
+This can be downloaded with `python -m nltk.downloader punkt`.
 * An English parsing model for benepar.
 Download this through a Python interpreter (or see [instructions](https://pypi.org/project/benepar/)):
 ```
 import benepar